Skip to content

 NTLM cache background job deprecated in Active Directory Domains

 The option NTLM cache background job and its associated parameters have been deprecated.
-If you previously used this option on one of your domains, it will now automatically use the NTLM cache on connection method.
+If this option was previously used on at least one of the domains, it will automatically use the NTLM cache on connection method.

 pf-maint.pl script deprecated

 The pf-maint.pl script used to get maintenance patches has been deprecated.
-You can now get maintenance patches using your package manager, see Apply maintenance patches section.
+Get maintenance patches using the package manager, see Apply maintenance patches section.

 TLS 1.0 and 1.1 are disabled by default in FreeRADIUS

 TLS 1.0 and TLS 1.1 are now disabled by default.
-If you still have supplicants using theses protocols, you should move to TLS 1.2.
-If it’s not possible, you can adjust TLS Minimum version in Configuration → System configuration → RADIUS → TLS profiles.
+If supplicants are currently using theses protocols, move to TLS 1.2.
+If TLS 1.2 is not possible adjust TLS Minimum version in Configuration → System configuration → RADIUS → TLS profiles.

 Upgrading from a version prior to 11.1.0